-The next meeting of the Guild is December 12th at 7:15 pm, Lee Valley Tools, Colwood.
-Come early and do some shopping!
+The next VIWG meeting will January 8th starting at 7:15 pm at Lee Valley Tools in Colwood.
+Come early and do some shopping.

 RSVPs are closed